 To achieve this, our Computing lessons are observed to be of the correct challenge for all groups of pupils; teachers are confident to make judgements in Computing; progress is achieved and next steps are carefully planned.

 We are well resourced to deliver this curriculum.
 Every classroom has a teacher laptop and interactive whiteboard.
 Each year group has access to dedicated laptops and iPads, which can be brought into the classroom.
-We have a range of additional resources such as Beebots, digital cameras and BBC Micro:bits.
+We have a range of additional resources such as Beebots, Crumble Controllers and the latest generation of BBC Micro:bits.
 Each year group explored their very own virtual adventure using Virtual Reality (VR) headsets!

 In our Programming units, pupils will be able to: